Check out our BrainStation review to learn more about their courses, costs, and student reviews.

 Who is BrainStation for?

-BrainStation is for people who are looking to either make a career change or advance their career by developing and honing new skills in data science, design, development, marketing, and product management.
-The program is notorious for its rigorous and demanding curriculum.
-So, potential applicants should note that both the full-time and part-time options are quite time consuming.
+BrainStation is for people looking to make a career change, or tech professionals seeking to advance their career by building skills in data science, design, development, marketing, and product management.

 How much does BrainStation cost?
 How much work is involved?